rryam/VecturaKit/README.md

 ## Features
 - On-Device Storage: Maintain data privacy and reduce latency by storing vectors directly on the device.
 - Batch Processing: Efficiently add multiple documents in parallel.
+- Persistent Storage: Documents are automatically saved and loaded between sessions.
+- Configurable Search: Customize search results with thresholds and result limits.

 ## Installation